project-faros/faros.dev/source/farosctl.rst

 Wait for commands are designed to block the prompt until a condition is met.

+**Subcommands**
-:management-interfaces: Wait for the management interfaces on the cluster nodes
-                        to come online with the expected IP addresses
+    :management-interfaces: Wait for the management interfaces on the cluster nodes to come online with the expected IP addresses

+**Example**
+    :code:`farosctl wait-for management-interfaces`

 Version pinning
 +++++++++++++++